weitechen/anafora/src/README.md

-### Anafora source file README
+### Anafora Source Code README

-#### Description of the directory
+#### Directory Descriptions

-* Templates: store the template file.
-No need to change it
+* Templates: This folder stores the template files governing the Anafora UI.
+There's no need to change it
-* main: store the main Django and JavaScript files
+* main: This stores the main Django and JavaScript files which make up the Anafora codebase.

-#### Description of the main directory
+#### Description of the files 'main' directory
-* annotate: Django file for the Anafora project
+* annotate: Django files for the Anafora project
-* css: store the css files
+* css: CSS files for Anafora
-* image: store the image files
+* image: Image files used in Anafora
-* js: store the JavaScript code
+* js: the JavaScript code which makes up Anafora
-* web: Django project setup directory.
-Change the setting.py
+* web: Anafora's Django project setup directory.
+Change the setting.py to customize Anafora to your server.